giampaolo/psutil/docs/api.rst

   - :field:`dpc` *(Windows)*: time spent servicing deferred procedure calls (DPCs);
     DPCs are interrupts that run at a lower priority than standard interrupts.

-  When *percpu* is ``True`` return a list of named tuples for each :term:`logical CPU` on the system.
+  When *percpu* is ``True`` return a list for each :term:`logical CPU` on the system.
 The list is ordered by CPU index.
 The order of the list is consistent across calls.

   Example output on Linux:

   .. code-block:: pycon